curtilew/ecotrack/README.md

 prisma creates tables in neon (postgressql) via prisma sdk

 layout.tsx wraps all of its sibling components in its described styling

+Need to include fallbacks for each data point in api/routes. will not record to db if fallback not included